FREE Shipping on orders over $899

 • Fever, chills, muscle aches, and other flu-like symptoms (with acute bacterial prostatitis)

 Several conditions can contribute to the signs and symptoms associated with prostatitis.
-It is important to obtain accurate treatment and diagnosis as soon as possible.
+It's important to obtain accurate treatment and diagnosis as soon as possible.

-Seek medical attention immediately if you have the following:
+Seek immediate medical attention if you experience the following:

 • Inability to urinate